milesnov/developer/openai-with-oracle/intro/intro.md

 ###Objectives

-- Learn about Oracle support for AI solutions demonstrated using use cases for the better good.
+- Learn about Oracle support for AI solutions demonstrated with use cases for the better good.

 ### Prerequisites

-- This workshop assumes you have an Oracle cloud account and have signed in to the account.
-An Oracle Free 23c instance can also be used locally though Oracle AI services require a cloud account.
+- An Oracle Free 23c instance can be used locally though Oracle AI services require a cloud account
+- and of course any other services such as Open AI require accounts there.

 ### Let's Get Started